WAAAlex1/agile-hw/background-exercise.md

 Submit the solution and I will give you feedback.
 This exercise will not be graded.

 Implement it in any HDL you know (e.g., Chisel, VHDL, or Verilog).
-Also implement some testing (test benach).
+Also implement some testing (test bench).

 Binary-Coded Decimal (BCD) is a way of explicitly representing decimal numbers in computer systems.
 Each digit of a decimal number is represented by its own 4-bit binary equivalent.